mdabrowski1990/uds/docs/source/pages/message.rst

 an object creation) as they store historic data and history cannot be changed (*can't it, right?*).
 A user will face an exception if one tries to modify any attribute.

-Attributes provided by :class:`~uds.messages.uds_message.UdsMessageRecord` class:
+Attributes implemented in :class:`~uds.messages.uds_message.UdsMessageRecord` class:
  - :attr:`~uds.messages.uds_message.UdsMessageRecord.payload` - readable
  - :attr:`~uds.messages.uds_message.UdsMessageRecord.addressing` - readable
  - :attr:`~uds.messages.uds_message.UdsMessageRecord.direction` - readable